Loot-Foundry/.github/profile/README.md

-# Loot Tavern - Foundry Item Pack Organization
+# Loot Tavern + Foundry VTT
-Managed by @MrVauxs, this organization holds all themed Compendium Packs made by Loot Tavern and converted by @MrVauxs.
+Managed by @MrVauxs, this GitHub organization holds all themed Compendium Packs made by Loot Tavern and converted by @MrVauxs.

-You can report issues in here.
+You can report issues in **here**.